cricketclub/gridspace-stanford-harper-valley/README.md

 ```

 ### Field Descriptions
-- channel_index: This identifies the channel (1 is caller side and 2 is agent)
+- channel_index: This identifies the channel (1 is caller side and 2 is agent).
 - dialog_acts: This is a list of tags assigned by Gridspace's Dialog Act model.
   Possible tags are
+    - gridspace_bear_with_me
+    - gridspace_filler_disfluency
+    - gridspace_yes_response
+    - gridspace_data_communication
+    - gridspace_procedure_explanation
+    - gridspace_confirm_data
+    - gridspace_acknowledgement
+    - gridspace_thanks
+    - gridspace_data_question
+    - gridspace_open_question
+    - gridspace_response
+    - gridspace_closing
+    - gridspace_problem_description
+    - gridspace_data_response
     - gridspace_greeting
-  - ...
+    - gridspace_other
 - duration_ms: Duration of the call in milliseconds.
 - emotion: Softmax output of Gridspace's Emotion model, determining whether the emotional valence of the segment was positive, negative, or neutral.
 - human_transcript: Corrected transcript as determined by transcriptionists.
 - index: Index of the segment within the conversation.
-- offset_ms: Offset of the start of the segment from the beginning of the recording
+- offset_ms: Offset of the start of the segment from the beginning of the recording.
-- speaker_role: Whether the speaker is the agent or the caller
+- speaker_role: Whether the speaker is the agent or the caller.
-- start_ms: Offset of the start of the segment from the beginning of the conversation
+- start_ms: Offset of the start of the segment from the beginning of the conversation.
-- start_timestamp_ms: Start of the segment in milliseconds since the epoch
+- start_timestamp_ms: Unix timestamp for the start of the segment.
-- transcript: Machine generated transcript
+- transcript: Machine generated transcript.
-- word_duration_ms: List of durations of the words in the machine generated transcript
+- word_duration_ms: List of durations of the words in the machine generated transcript.
-- word_offsets_ms: List of offsets of words from the segment's start in the machine generated transcript
+- word_offsets_ms: List of offsets of words from the segment's start in the machine generated transcript.

 ## Metadata Files

-These files describe metadata from the Gridspace Mixer tasks used to generate the call center scenario.
+These files describe metadata from the Gridspace Mixer tasks used to generate the call center scenario, ids for the speakers involved, and additional labels from the transcriptionists.

 ### Schema
 Each metadata file has the following schema: